fpetruschke/gettingStarted-FatFree/README.md

 ```

+Press [Ctrl] + [O] to save and [Ctrl] + [X] to exit.

-Then run `sudo service apache2 restart` for using the above configuration.
+Then execute `sudo service apache2 restart` for using the above configuration.

 --------

 #5.mod_rewrite

-Use following command `cd /etc/apache2/mods-enabled && ll` for searching after following entry:
+Use following command `ll /etc/apache2/mods-enabled/ | grep 'rewrite.load'` for searching after following entry:

 'rewrite.load' (it should be a symbolic link)

-If it's not in there use following commands to install the mod and restart apache:
+If there's no result, you have to enable the mod.

-1. `sudo a2enmod rewrite`
+Therefore use following command: `sudo a2enmod rewrite`

-2. `sudo service apache2 restart`
+Now restart apache again: `sudo service apache2 restart`

 --------

 #6.StructureI

-You could adapt following dir structure (F = file, D = directory:
+You could adapt following dir structure (F = file, D = directory):

 ```
 F index.php